beakerandjake/kafka-hello-world/README.md

 - One Consumer saves each price event to a database.
 - Another Consumer aggregates these rows into time buckets.
-- A final Consumer pushes these events to the frontend via SSE.
+- A final Consumer pushes price events to the frontend via SSE.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>